This article originally appeared on VICE UK.

 The point of hallucinogenic drugs is to make you see weird stuff.
-Sometimes that weird stuff is good, sometimes it is the opposite of good, sometimes it is capable of irrevocably changing your perception of reality.
-Personally, the maddest thing I've ever seen while tripping was a load of flying pink elephants while I was under an extremely strong morphine-based general anaesthetic for a procedure which involved a camera being inserted into my butt (cliché, I know).
+Sometimes that weird stuff is good; sometimes it is the opposite of good; sometimes it is capable of irrevocably changing your perception of reality.
+Personally, the craziest thing I've ever seen while tripping was a ton of flying pink elephants while I was under an extremely strong morphine-based general anesthetic for a procedure that involved a camera being inserted into my butt (cliché, I know).

 For others, tripping experiences have been less quaint and more Fear and Loathing.
-I spoke to some people about the maddest shit they've seen while under the influence.
+I spoke to some people about the craziest shit they've seen while under the influence.

 I was at some marsh rave in Suffolk when I was 16.
-I was doing a pinger, which I'd done loads before, but while we're doing them this guy puts a drop of acid on me and my friend's tongues.
-At first it was all calm – I was raving next to the speakers and having a good time.
+I was doing a pinger [ecstasy], which I'd done tons before, but while we're doing them this guy puts a drop of acid on me and my friend's tongues.
+At first, it was all calm—I was raving next to the speakers and having a good time.
 After a while, we sat down and started chatting and it all rushed over me at once.
-I remember it looking like someone had squirted obsidian ink in my eyes, and then it dribbled down, then when that washed away I was in the full-on grip of the acid.
-It started with me thinking that the pockets of space on the floor where grass wasn't growing were in fact dead bodies that it was imperative I stepped over, then it moved on to us getting the fear and leaving the rave to sit on the beach alone to talk and "get some space".
+I remember it looking like someone had squirted obsidian ink in my eyes, and then it dribbled down, and when that washed away, I was in the full-on grip of acid.
+It started with me thinking that the pockets of space on the floor where grass wasn't growing were dead bodies that it was imperative I stepped over.
+Then it moved on to us getting the fear and leaving the rave to sit on the beach alone to talk and "get some space."

 We just sat there and laughed at the sky for literally hours, not even at anything particular about the sky, just how it looked.
-At one point I looked at my mate, who had suddenly turned into Crash Bandicoot, like full on cartoon eyes and outstretched comedy marsupial tongue.
+At one point, I looked at my friend, who had suddenly turned into Crash Bandicoot, like full-on cartoon eyes with an outstretched comedy marsupial tongue.
 We kept going and I remember looking at the grass and it had a whole layer of rainbow shimmering tripods neatly stacked on top of it, covering the whole surface.
 Then I looked at a bush and the leaves started slipping off into snakes, but they didn't have eyes or anything; they were just liquid deep green snakes.

-In the end, I had to get a lift back from my mum, and I called my best mate from the back of the car and asked her the classic "am I going to die" question.
-She told me I’d be fine after I slept: I did, and woke up completely changed – I felt clean in the head.
+In the end, I had to get a lift back from my mom, and I called my best friend from the back of the car and asked her the classic "am I going to die" question.
+She told me I’d be fine after I slept: I did and woke up completely changed—I felt clean in the head.
 I've been caning trips ever since, really.

 I snorted half a gram of ketamine in one line while I was waiting for my friend who had gone to pick up my boyfriend from the station.
-Disclaimer: this was during the east London K epidemic of 2008, when this monstrous behaviour was completely acceptable.
-While she was gone I slumped in a chair in her room, staring at the row of bags under her desk, which had all developed faces and were talking to me about their experiences of life as a bag.
+Disclaimer: This was during the east London K epidemic of 2008, when this monstrous behavior was completely acceptable.
+While she was gone, I slumped in a chair in her room, staring at a row of bags under her desk, which had all developed faces and were talking to me about their experiences of life as a bag.
 They all had different personalities and I was having a full-on chat with them in my head.
-By the time my friend came back with my boyfriend I was in a medium-level K-hole, muttering something about how she needs to be nicer to her red bag.
+By the time my friend came back with my boyfriend, I was in a medium-level K-hole, muttering something about how she needs to be nicer to her red bag.